Unyimesax/unyimesax.github.io/README.md

-# copy the link and paste in your browser tab to view or play the game...unyimesax.github.io
+copy the link (unyimesax.github.io)into your browser tab to view or play the game...Hope you enjoy it.